 In response, it should first be observed that the legislature of each member state has full deliberative authority to enact, amend, or refuse to enact the Compact, including the Article V application, the contemplated balanced budget amendment, and prospective ratification contained therein.
 The delegates to the convention organized by the Compact also have full deliberative authority to propose or reject proposing the constitutional amendment the Compact contemplates.
 Legislative deliberation does not intrinsically require more than this; state legislatures, for example, have long entertained special sessions limited to considering or reconsidering specific bills or laws - essentially an up-or-down vote - without anyone questioning the existence of legislative deliberation in doing so.
-In addition, Article V's ratification convention process recognizes there is nothing about legislative deliberation in the context of a "convention" that requires more than an up-or-down vote on a specific amendment proposal.74 contrary, as discussed above, George Washington, James Madison, and Alexander Hamilton all suggested the states' power to obtain desired amendments through the Article V convention process would be equal to that of Congress to propose desired amendments.
-These representations, if taken as true, imply the Article V convention was meant to be an instrument of the states that could be directed by the states to proposing specific amendments, not an independent agency with a mysterious constitutional reform agenda of its own.75 Hamilton expressly distinguished the Article V amendment process from the sort of secretive, wide-ranging legislative deliberation that characterized the Philadelphia Convention.
+In addition, Article V's ratification convention process recognizes there is nothing about legislative deliberation in the context of a "convention" that requires more than an up-or-down vote on a specific amendment proposal.80

+Nothing in the history or text of Article V requires states to organize a "black box" amendment-drafting convention.
+No Founder ever expressed the distinctly modern view that the states must first organize an Article V convention to find out what constitutional amendments it might propose.
+To the contrary, as discussed above, George Washington, James Madison, and Alexander Hamilton all suggested the states' power to obtain desired amendments through the Article V convention process would be equal to that of Congress to propose desired amendments.
+These representations, if taken as true, imply the Article V convention was meant to be an instrument of the states that could be directed by the states to proposing specific amendments, not an independent agency with a mysterious constitutional reform agenda of its own.81 Hamilton expressly distinguished the Article V amendment process from the sort of secretive, wide-ranging legislative deliberation that characterized the Philadelphia Convention.